emberjs/guides/source/localizable/models/customizing-serializers.md

-A serializer in Ember Data is responsible for normalizing a payload from an adapter into the format that Ember Data understand.
+A serializer in Ember Data is responsible for normalizing a payload from an adapter into the format that Ember Data understands.
 It is also responsible for transforming a snapshot of a record into the payload that an adapter will send to the backend.

 A serializer has two main roles in Ember Data.
 First it is responsible for taking a response from an adapter and serializing it into the "normalized" JSON format that Ember Data understands.
+Secondly, it transforms snapshots of records into a payload the adapter will send to the server when creating, updating or deleting a record.

 #### Ember Data's Normalized JSON Format